aa0051320/Pages/_Diablo_IV/01 Ice Shards.md

 Lucky Hit > Critical Strike > Crowd Control
 1. Lucky Hit is to **trigger** tons of Effects
 2. Critical Strike is to improve **Damage**
-3. Crowd Control does not work for Unstoppable Enemy or Boss in most time
+3. Crowd Control does not work for Unstoppable Enemy and Boss in most time

 # Concept
 Ice Shards is great for building high DPS